-South Dakota v.
-Wayfair will get it’s day in the highest court in the land this April, with the Justices’ decision forthcoming over the summer.
+A landmark sales tax case, South Dakota v.
+Wayfair will get it’s day in the Supreme Court today at 10am ET, with the Justices’ decision forthcoming this June.
 Depending on how the high court decides, this could mean big changes in the way that online sellers are required to collect sales tax.

 Why is the Supreme Court’s decision to hear this case significant?